 Working on any construction project such as this and using advanced technology such as 3D printing requires the right materials and this has often been a challenge.
 However, in recent years, new materials have become available that enabled Woonstad Rotterdam to create the large pieces.

 The owner of Z3Dlabs, Zerafet Tenwolde had the task to look for the best material available to create replica ornaments.
-His search enabled him to identify that he could print the ornaments using the same materials used in the manufacture of soft drink bottles also known as PET.
+Her search enabled her to identify that she could print the ornaments using the same materials used in the manufacture of soft drink bottles also known as PET.
 As a result of this, the ornaments are created with an exceptional strength, durability and they are lightweight, making them far more durable than the original gutters, which were constructed using plaster.
 Of course, plaster is susceptible to damage but the new material is virtually impossible to crack.

 One important factor that underpins all of this is the authenticity of the appearance.
 While it is all well and good using light materials that will stand the test of time, the ornament has to fit in with the design of the building and look virtually the same as the originals.
 Using PET, it made it possible to recreate the structure and Cardo architect, Bart Van Den Ouden said, “The ornaments are still 9-10 meters high, so you can not see that structure right away.
 But it has been possible to duplicate the old paint layers in the ornament, making the replicas similar to ornaments manufactured in 1880.’
 The result is completely down to the accuracy of the scan and 3D printing.

 Therefore, the outcome of the construction project and the use of 3D printing, gave the buildings at Oude Binnenweg 109-110 its historical character and appearance.
 However, the ornaments are more about the appearance as opposed to doing the job they were once put in place to do, which was to support the façade.

 Dealing with the issue of safety